Department for Transport data protection policy

 How to make a complaint

-If you are unhappy with the way we have handled your personal information and want to make a complaint, please write to the Data Protection Officer or the Data Protection Manager at the relevant agency.
+If you’re unhappy with the way we have handled your personal data and want to make a complaint, please write to the department’s Data Protection Officer or the Data Protection Manager at the relevant agency.
 You can contact the department’s Data Protection Officer using the details below.

 We will acknowledge your complaint within 5 working days and send you a full response within 20 working days.
 If we can’t respond fully in this time, we will write and let you know why and tell you when you should get a full response.